An introduction to The Mask of Orpheus

 His 2008 opera The Minotaur depicted the well-known Ancient Greek tale, although his version presented the Minotaur as sympathetic character with real human emotions.

-The opera will be fully staged in London for the first time since its premiere
+The opera was fully staged in London for the first time since its premiere

 In 1986, Birtwistle’s The Mask of Orpheus premiered at the London Coliseum as an ENO production.

-Daniel Kramer’s production will be staged just a few months after the composers 85th birthday.
+Daniel Kramer’s production was be staged just a few months after the composer’s 85th birthday.

 The Mask of Orpheus (Composer Harrison Birtwistle & Jean Rigby as Eurydice) (c) Zoe Dominic